sergeychuvakin/heroku_shiny/README.md

 ```

-git log - check latest commits
+git log - check latest commits<br>
-git pull - take all the changes from remote
+git pull - take all the changes from remote<br>